Dzon14/Obsidian/Obsidian/Digital Signalbehandling/Continous vs discrete time.md

 - Discrete-time electronic devices (digital circuits) can be very flexivle and programmable

 **How do we get the best of both worlds?**
 - An electronic device interacting with the real world, observing an input signal and producing an output signal.
 - We mix Continous and Discrete-time signals.
 Input -> Sampling (ADC) -> Digital signal processing -> Reconstruction (DAC) -> Output
-The **Digital signal processing** step in the middle creates "best of both worlds"
+The **Digital signal processing** step in the middle creates "best of both worlds".

 ### Continous-time sinusoid ("analog"):
 $X_{a(t)}= Acos(\Omega t + \theta) = \frac{A}{2}e^{\Omega t + \theta} + \frac{A}{2}e^{-j(\Omega t + \theta)}$